jplusplus/check/method.en.md

 ## Dissertation

 _what?_<br/>
 One person in the office SHOULD be kept out the research process.
 That person will be our “opponent”.
-The opponent will call for a internal dissertation towards the end of the project.
+The opponent will call for an internal dissertation towards the end of the project.

 _why?_<br>
 With a dissertation we will find weak links before publishing